Kentucky takes big lead, downs No. 10 Tennessee 66-54 - WHIZ News

 Coming off their 68-59 home win over Alabama on Wednesday, the Volunteers failed to duplicate the same defensive prowess they displayed against the Crimson Tide, especially in the first half.

+Tennessee coach Rick Barnes was disappointed in his team’s ability to maintain the focus it had earlier in the week against Alabama, a problem that has plagued his team the entire year.

+“I wish I knew about the (inconsistency issues), we’d fix it,” he said.
+“I think it goes back, and I don’t understand, with as much time as we spend, older guys talking about doing your job, playing your role night in and night out, and not letting emotion get the best of us.”

-Tennessee struggled during the first 20 minutes and trailed 39-19.
+Tennessee struggled during the first 20 minutes and trailed 39-19 at the break.
 The Volunteers shot 31% in the first half whole going 1 for 13 from 3-point range.

+“What I liked was how we defended and how we rebounded,” Calipari said.
+“We outrebounded them by eight, you understand, in the country they’re like the best, they’re a plus eight rebounding and we ended up being plus eight in the first half.”

-Santiago Vescovi led Tennessee with 17 points, followed by Jahmai Mashack with 16.
+Santiago Vescovi led Tennessee with 17 points and Jahmai Mashack had 16.

 Both teams were shorthanded.
 The Volunteers were minus starter Julian Phillips (hip) and senior reserve Josiah Jordan-James (ankle).
 Kentucky was missing senior guards Sahvir Wheeler (ankle) and C.J.
 Fredrick (ribs).